 The SeaFit Programme is a joint initiative from the Fishermen’s Mission and Seafarers Hospital Society, working in partnership to deliver sustainable improvement in the health and wellbeing of fishermen and their families around the UK.
 Funded by Seafarers UK, the Seafit programme started in July 2018 and will run until the end of 2020.
+Scroll to the bottom of the page to read the Seafit evaluation report for year 1.

 - Health checks at the harbourside